 Texas and Oklahoma Dance Festivals

 - Flamingo Fling is Oklahoma's weekend of contra dance.
-It now takes place at the end of January.

 - Houston starts off the Texas weekends with Bayou Bedlam, usually on the 2nd weekend of February.

 - Set for Spring, featuring English Country Dancing, is an annual event that normally rotates between four cities.
 It is usually held in March or April.